Macclesfield

 West Park is accessible from the Sainsbury's car park and is a nice way to take a break from the rush of shopping.

-It also connects to Macclesfield Crematorium, birthplace of Joy Division's Ian Curtis.
+It also connects to Macclesfield Crematorium, the resting place of Joy Division's Ian Curtis.

 If you're out and about in town, Victoria Park is just a short walk away (11 minutes from the Town Hall).